Episode #354 (Originally aired 5/15/15)

 On the other hand, if you're asking about punishment,

-But you know I think that is cruel and unusual.
+But you know what I think?
+That is cruel.

-Judy Clark, the lawyer, she's the only person I want to meet in the whole country actually.
+Judy Clark, the lawyer, she's the only person I want to meet in the whole country, actually.
+Why?
+Well, because she did Susan Smith, the Unibomber.

 Neural, don't fall asleep in front of Kim Jong-un.